mesosphere-backup/tweeter-go/Godeps/_workspace/src/github.com/gocql/gocql/README.md

 * [cqlr](https://github.com/relops/cqlr) adds the ability to auto-bind a CQL iterator to a struct or to bind a struct to an INSERT statement.
 * [cqlc](http://relops.com/cqlc) which generates gocql compliant code from your Cassandra schema so that you can write type safe CQL statements in Go with a natural query syntax.
 * [gocassa](https://github.com/hailocab/gocassa) provides query building, adds data binding, and provides easy-to-use "recipe" tables for common query use-cases.
-* [gocqltable](https://github.com/elvtechnology/gocqltable) is a wrapper around gocql that aims to simplify common operations whilst working the library.
+* [gocqltable](https://github.com/kristoiv/gocqltable) is a wrapper around gocql that aims to simplify common operations whilst working the library.
+* [gockle](https://github.com/willfaught/gockle) provides simple, mockable interfaces that wrap gocql types
+* [scylladb](https://github.com/scylladb/scylla) is a fast Apache Cassandra-compatible NoSQL database

 Other Projects
 --------------